siweizhang9/DECapstone/README.md

 4. Monitoring: Airflow provides a web interface for monitoring and managing workflows, making it easy to track the progress of data processing tasks and troubleshoot issues.
 5. Integration with Redshift: Airflow comes with built-in operators for interacting with Redshift, making it easy to copy data from S3 to Redshift and create fact tables and dimensions data from staging data.

+### Choices of data model
+I choose star schema for this data model for the following benefits comparing to the other ones:
+1. Simpler queries and easier to understand: With a star schema, you can avoid complex join statements and reduce query complexity.
+I work with team of analysts who are still new to SQL so this can help them do their job
+2. Improved performance: Because star schema tables are smaller and more denormalized, they can be indexed more efficiently, leading to faster query times.
+3. Flexibility: Star schema allows for more flexibility in adding new dimensions or changing existing ones, as well as accommodating new measures.
+I may later introduce more look up tables for other filed to enable new analysis.
+With star schema it's as easy as adding a new dimension table.

+One drawback of choosing star schema is that, it does requre a bit more maintainance as each tables (fact and dimension) need to be updated independently.
+But for this data model it's not too much of an issue. **As each data point is a monthly summary, this data should only need to be updated on a monthly basis.**

+### Connections of entities within the data model
+All the dimension tables in this data models are all quite simple and have very clear index columns.
+There are not too much room for decision to make on how the fact table and dimension tables should be connected.
+There is only one dimension table (airport code) that I do have to make a decision: between airport code ("LAX") and airport ID ("12896") I pick the former.
+There are no difference from technical perspective but for ease of reading the data model, I believe people can recognize LAX a lot better than 12896.

 ### Addressing Other Scenarios
 * The data was increased by 100x.
   1. Increase the number of nodes in the cluster: Redshift allows you to add more nodes to the cluster, which can increase the computing power of the cluster and handle larger amounts of data.